-Planning an exciting Euro trip on a budget has never been as easy!
-With economy airlines, youth hostels, special deals, and social networks (both online and offline, mind you!) which span vast distances, all you need to do is find the right time to pack up and embark on an exciting journey across the Old Continent.
+Planning an exciting Europe tour on a budget has never been as easy!
+With economy airlines, youth hostels, special deals, cheap travel insurance, and social networks (both online and offline, mind you!) which span vast distances, all you need to do is find the right time to pack up and embark on an exciting journey across the Old Continent.
 Here is our essential guide to cheap Euro trips which covers every aspect of your journey and helps you make the most of every opportunity along your way!

 Be free as a bird

 …and by that we mean flying, of course!
 No matter how old-fashioned a traveller you are, you cannot beat the cheap prices and the enormous time savings of aerial transport.
 Europe’s flight map is among the most densely packed ones worldwide, and you should use it to your advantage.
 Create your most desired travel route and then seek out the best bargains.
-Momondo offers an excellent flight price comparison service and it does not bind you to a single flight operator, which is a definite advantage.
 Many of your European destinations will have more than one airport, or – even better – their dedicated airports will be in a neighbouring town.
 This gives you two destinations at the price of one!

 Use your network

 One of the trickiest parts of travelling on a budget is securing shelter in your various stopovers.
 Luckily, the world has never been better connected, so you should capitalise on that and use your network.
 Facebook and even LinkedIn are great ways to locate friends and acquaintances along your route.
 You need not ask to crash on their couch if you are not comfortable with that; simply reconnecting and asking for tips on good and inexpensive lodging will do just the same.
 Apart from that, there is always Hostelz.com with good deals and, as of recent, no booking fees.